 One of the most potent and memorable things that I have done so far is visit the homes of a few of the students who attend Children’s Humanitarian International Academy.
 The first home we visited belonged to a young boy, his mother, and his little brother.
 The mother greeted us with hugs and led us into her miniscule apartment, one unit in a complex of dozens.
 She was very hospitable as she allowed our group of ten to sit down, but beneath her kindness, one could see she was embarrassed by the visit of a group of white people who wanted to see her standard of living.

 Continue reading →

-Are you ready to transform your life?
-To learn about a new culture?
-To become a CHI Summer Abroad participant?
-If you answered yes to any of these questions, you are ready to apply for Children’s Humanitarian International’s new five-week summer abroad program that will take 10 Sonoma County high school students to our new CHI Academy in Kenya for a once-in-a-lifetime opportunity to visit a part of the world that few local residents of any age, let alone teens, have an opportunity to experience.
+CHI’s Summer Abroad program takes groups of Sonoma and Napa county high school students to our CHI Academy in Kenya for a once-in-a-lifetime opportunity to encounter a part of the world that few local residents of any age have an opportunity to experience.

-- History of Kenya (including the experience of colonialism)
+- History of Kenya (including the impact of colonialism)

-- Agriculture (as practiced both in Kenya and other developing nations)
+- Agriculture (as practiced in Kenya and other developing nations)